jeffreykegler/hoonlint/misc/whitespace.md

      ::
 ```

+Intuitively,
-If two runchildren are in the same silo of the same chain,
+if two runchildren are in the same silo of the same chain,
 they should have the
 same inter-line alignment.